tecumsehcommunications/StarlinkViewer/blender/README.md

 <p>You can follow build instruction 3) on the blender website: (3 Compile Blender with CMake) but I have had more success with just doing the following: </p>

-<p">1) In the top level of your working directory, the one named "blender-git" in blender's instructions, make a directory to hold your build.
+<p>1) In the top level of your working directory, the one named "blender-git" in blender's instructions, make a directory to hold your build.
 I called mine linux_build.
-Now cd into that directory and at the command prompt type:
+Now cd into that directory and at the command prompt type:</p>

 <pre><code>cmake ../blender</code></pre>

 <p>Don't press enter yet.
 First copy all the cmake flags you readied previously and paste them at the end of the command.
-You also will want to add a -D CMAKE_INSTALL_PREFIX=<path to installation folder of your choice> flage.
+You also will want to add a -D CMAKE_INSTALL_PREFIX="path to installation folder of your choice" flag.
 Now hit enter.  </p>

 <p> 2) After cmake does its thing.
 You do just as the instructions say.
 You enter the directory from which you ran your cmake command and type "make" then "make install"</p>